 For many years, one of the primary tips for avoiding phishing sites has been to examine URLs carefully and avoid sites that don’t have an SSL certificate.
 “HTTPS” in the URL (versus “HTTP”) signifies that a site has an SSL certificate and is protected by the HTTPS encryption protocol.

 However, this is no longer a good tactic for recognizing dubious sites.
 As reported by APWG, a whopping 84 percent of phishing sites examined in Q4 of 2020 used SSL.
-This continues the long-running trend of increasing around 3% every quarter.
+This continues the long-running trend of increasing around 3% every quarter, though unfortunately, later reports no longer provide this information.

 Phishing Attacks Hosted On HTTPS